Things to do with kids in Nashville Indiana

 Have a ton of small business shops, restaurants, an amazing wildlife sanctuary, a great state park, and lots of family fun.

-Recently, we headed up to explore things to do with kids in Nashville Indiana.
+We headed up to explore things to do with kids in Nashville Indiana.
 We have heard people talk about Brown County so we wanted to see it for ourselves!
 Fall is their most popular time of year.
 The leaves are beautiful, and the shops of Nashville can get pretty crowded on the fall weekends.

 The center of Nashville is made up of one, main street – Van Buren Street, that goes north to south (as well as a few other parallel streets).
 There are many intersecting streets from East to West.
 It’s laid out for very easy walking, and has wheelchair and stroller friendly sidewalks on both sides of the street.